danielmandevu/EPL/README.md

   	-you will need to download the file into your computer(Mac).
  	-with Xcode installed, open the EPL folder and click  to open the EPL.xcodeproj file.

-If there is any problem faced, dont hesitate to contact me -> danielmandevu7@gmail.com
+Issues encountered? dont hesitate to contact me -> danielmandevu7@gmail.com